ccpalettes/gd-indexed-color-converter/README.md

 Dithers
 -------

-Apply different dither values on indexed-color images, you can get various image effects.
+Applying different dither values on indexed-color images, you can get various image effects.
 In the `example` folder, there is a simple example that creates three indexed images with different dither values(0.2, 0.4, 0.8) and five colors(white, black, red, green and blue).